ctm/Bataan-Memorial-Death-March/README.md

 |2018-07-26|151.4|14.7|136.7|9.74|
 |2018-11-08|152.6|14.0|138.6|9.15|

-Even though I didn't hit 7.3%, I've ramped up my carbohydrate intake and increased the intensity of some of my training days.
-I'm still doing some of my diet protocol and expect to stabilize at near 7.3% by mid December.
+Even though I didn't hit 7.3%, I ramped up my carbohydrate intake and increased the intensity of some of my training days.
+I'm still did some of my diet protocol, but chose not to have another hydrostatic weighing during my BMDM training, since I don't think I'd have changed anything based on the numbers.

+After BMDM, close to March 29th, I'll have another hydrostatic weighing and then figure out what to do as I train for the [Hardrock 100](https://www.hardrock100.com).
+My guess is I'll return to trying for 7.3%.

 ## Non-pack Days

+The remainder of this document uses the present tense rather than past, but really it documents what I did up until BMDM 2019.
+I'm running the Boston Marathon in April and am likely to do very short runs for a week or two after BMDM 2019 until my resting HR is back in the mid forties (it was 51 on March 13th).
+I'm also planning on doing a two week taper for Boston, so basically I'll be on a very reduced training schedule for about a month and after Boston I'll be training for HR100.

 During the week I do slow runs from my house out to Albuquerque Academy, some distance around Albuquerque Academy and back to my house.
 On Sundays